LoginRadius/engineering-portal/content/identity/saml-sso/index.md

 tags: ["saml", "sso","authentication"]
 author: "Rajeev Sharma"
 description: "SAML SSO is an authentication standard for single sign-on (SSO) based on XML.
 Learn more about how it works, advantages and its components."
-metatitle: "What is SAML SSO? | LoginRadius"
+metatitle: "What is SAML SSO?"
 metadescription: "Learn about SAML SSO and its advantages.
 Explore components of SAML SSO and how it works to enhance user authentication and access management.
 Check out to know more."
 ---